Remi-Coulom/joedb/doc/source/intro.rst

 - The database is stored in memory.
 So it must be small enough to fit in RAM, and the full journal has to be replayed from scratch when opening a file.
   This may change with support of on-disk data storage.
+Also, :ref:`blobs
-Also, since version 7, :ref:`blobs <blobs>` allow manipulating databases that are much bigger than available RAM.
+  <blobs>` allow manipulating databases that are much bigger than available
+  RAM.
 - C++ is the only supported programming language.
-A rudimentary C wrapper is available.

 Compared to history-less databases, joedb has one fundamental drawback: frequently-updated values may make the joedb journal file grow very large.